microsoft/react-native-code-push/README.md

 ##### InstallMode

-This enum specified when you would like an installed update to actually be applied, and can be passed to either the `sync` or `LocalPackage.install` methods.
+This enum specifies when you would like an installed update to actually be applied, and can be passed to either the `sync` or `LocalPackage.install` methods.
 It includes the following values:

 * __codePush.InstallMode.IMMEDIATE__ *(0)* - Indicates that you want to install the update and restart the app immediately.
 This value is appropriate for debugging scenarios as well as when displaying an update prompt to the user, since they would expect to see the changes immediately after accepting the installation.
 Additionally, this mode can be used to enforce mandatory updates, since it removes the potentially undesired latency between the update installation and the next time the end user restarts or resumes the app.